AIDocPrivy

 Template-based extraction systems needed separate templates for each language, multiplying the setup and maintenance work.
 And they could not handle mixed-language documents at all.

 Some organizations resorted to manual processing with bilingual staff — an expensive solution that does not scale.
+For companies processing documents in five or more languages, maintaining bilingual staff for each language pair is simply not economically viable.

 How AI Solves the Language Problem